-Digital transformation now sits at the heart of nearly every industry strategy.
+AlixPartners erospace & Defense JANUARY 2019 0) POWERED BY DATA Digital transformation in Aerospace & Defense 0 Digital transformation now sits at the heart of nearly every industry strategy.
 It enhances and, in many cases, reshapes or disrupts business models, products, services, and operations.
 When transformation succeeds, its impact on profitability is significant.
-Our joint study with the MIT Center for Information Systems Research shows that future-ready-meaning digitally transformed-companies are 16% more profitable than their peers.
-In its most advanced forms, digital transformation requires significant investment in new technology.
+Our joint study with the MIT Center for Information Systems Research shows that future-ready-meaning digitally transformed-companies are 16% more profitable than their peers.1 In its most advanced forms, digital transformation requires significant investment in new technology.
 But until companies reach those later stages, technology investments are not the most crucial aspect of their transformations.
 Far more important are the data a company already has on hand and the skills and capabilities of its people.
 When the right data flows to the right people at the right time, companies can transform themselves with only modest investment.
 Better yet, most companies can realize efficiencies and improve operations simply by pulling, combining and operationalizing the data they already have on hand.
 To imprison that data in siloed IT architectures and organizations is to deny the business an asset critical not just for growth but for survival itself.
 Recent acquisitions in the aerospace and defense (A&D) sector underscore the criticality of data as an asset.
 The 2017 acquisition of Rockwell Collins by United Technologies (UTC) is a case in point.
-UTC now easily represents more than 60% of the content of the Boeing 787.
-By extracting, analyzing, and applying that data, UTC can combine and improve operations, create new value across value chain, and counter Boeing's recent push into aftermarket services.2 UTC is hardly the only A&D company to have valuable data stored in several repositories.
+UTC now easily represents more than 60% of the content of the Boeing 787.2 By extracting, analyzing, and applying that data, UTC can combine and improve operations, create new value across value chain, and counter Boeing's recent push into aftermarket services.3 UTC is hardly the only A&D company to have valuable data stored in several repositories.
 That data is usually highly siloed, and once those siloes come down, companies can realize the data's value by gathering it and incorporating it into decision-making processes.
-That is how companies become future-ready. - 1. https://airinsight.com/boeings-legal-battles-will-soon-overshadowed-supply-chain-battles-new-utc/ - 2.
-Boeing announced in 2017 its intent to grow its aftermarket business to \$50 billion from \$14 billion in the next five years FROM DATA TO INSIGHT
+That is how companies become future-ready.
+Companies in the AlixPartners-MIT CISR 2015 Chief Information Officer (CIO) Digital Disruption Survey (N=413) are categorized based on top values for metrics associated with customer experience and operational excellence. ^{2.} https://airinsight.com/boeings-legal-battles-will-soon-overshadowed-supply-chain-battles-new-utc/ ^{3.} Boeing announced in 2017 its intent to grow its aftermarket business to \$50 billion from \$14 billion in the next five years FROM DATA TO INSIGHT